 - Graded music examinations: I have prepared hundreds of students for instrumental exams (TCL, ABRSM, LCM, SCT, & RIAM) in many genres (jazz, classical, rock & folk) on multiple instruments (flutes, saxophones, guitar); both Performance and Theory exams.

 - National exams: I prepared hundreds of students for Irish Leaving & Junior Certificates (i.e. equivalent to the UK A-level & GCSE music).

 - Master classes: I have taught Irish flute and tin whistle workshops at adult workshops such as the week-long OAIM Summer Flute Retreat in County Clare, Ireland.

 - History Works: Having many years of experience teaching young learners, I have recently been collaborating with the very exciting History Works; an innovative media production company that teaches children about their local history through very fun songs and music making.

-- Irish Chamber Orchestra’s Sing Out with Strings programme: In my two years with The Irish Chamber Orchestra, I arranged and participated in events that enabled members of the orchestra to visit primary schools in disadvantaged areas and make music with the students.
+- Irish Chamber Orchestra’s Sing Out with Strings: In my two years with The Irish Chamber Orchestra, I arranged and participated in events that enabled members of the orchestra to visit primary schools in disadvantaged areas and make music with the students.